splunk/public-o11y-docs/sp-oncall/configuration/removing-a-user.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Global Admins or Team Admins of the team are able to invite users to a
-team by selecting “Invite User” on the team’s page.
+team by selecting “Invite User” on the team's page.

 **Adding Users to a Shift**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once a rotation has been created with one or more shifts, users can be added to each shift by selecting the people icon next to the shift’s name.
+Once a rotation has been created with one or more shifts, users can be added to each shift by selecting the people icon next to the shift's name.

 **NOTE:** Users must be apart of the team before they are able to be